FridayFawkes/discordBot/README.md

 # discordBot
-Learn to make a discord bot
+Learning to make a discord bot in Python